12 May Babinsky. Emigration (1974 – 1976). 4: Application Submitted!

 The clerk complained that her workload was getting heavier by the day.
 Dima apologized for adding to it.
 She thanked him for understanding.
 That Versailles-level etiquette was revolutionary, all thanks to the dissidents who had complained to the West of inhumane treatment of applicants.

 The next day Dima resigned from his job.
 (Utilizing his illegal employment record book one more time,

-he applied for a two-week project that another hopeful emigrant found for himself, gave the salary to that person then burned the employment record book.)
+he applied for a two-week project that another hopeful emigrant found for himself, gave the salary to that person then burned that employment record book.)

 Avram and Rakhil started paying our apartment fee and utilities.
 We had barely enough to cover our living expenses.

-But it was the staggering expense after getting the permission that gnawed on us.
+The staggering expense that awaited us after getting the permission gnawed on us constantly.